MachineLearningMike/Blockchain_Traninig_Course/README.md

     // - npm install --save @nomiclabs/hardhat-web3 web3 //commented out, as you'll not use web3 in this project.

 3. Install node_modules.

+    // If you don't see openzeppelin in node_modules folder,
+    - npm install @openzeppelin/contracts-upgradeable